sitamgithub-MSIT/MalDetect/README.md

 # MalDetect: A Deep Learning application for Malaria Detection

-This repository contains the ML ZoomCamp Capstone Project 2, which focuses on developing a deep learning model to predict malaria from cell images.
+This repository contains the ML ZoomCamp Capstone Project 2, which focuses on developing a deep-learning model to predict malaria from cell images.
 The project aims to provide accurate predictions for malaria detection using deep learning techniques.

 ## Dataset

 The project utilizes the malaria cell images dataset available on Kaggle.
-This dataset includes images of cells infected with malaria and cells that are uninfected.
-The dataset link along with the dataset description is provided in the `data/` directory of this repository.
+This dataset includes images of cells infected with malaria and uninfected cells.
+The dataset link and description are provided in the `data/` directory of this repository.

 ## Project Structure